princomp/princomp.github.io/source/projects/bookmarker/description.md

     The title *must* be implemented using automatic properties.

 #.
-The current page *must be* less than the total number of pages: if at any point during creation or later modification the current page were to become strictly larger than the total number of pages, your class should throw an exception.
+The current page *must be* less than the total number of pages: if at any point during creation or later modification the current page was to become strictly larger than the total number of pages, your class should throw an exception.
 #.
 The total number of pages *must be* strictly positive, but the current page can be positive (0 would be an acceptable value: it means the reader has not started yet).
 #.
 Finally, your class should have two methods,